agenteo/agenteo.github.com/_posts/2015-01-13-root-level-segment-filter-pages-with-ruby-on-rails-route-constraints.md

 { endhighlight }

-Assuming `/filter-best-articles-2014` to be mapped to ids `[1234, 5678]` the above would pass to my controller action a hash with `filter_ids` containing `[1234, 5678]`.
+Assuming `/filter-best-articles-2014` is mapped to ids `[1234, 5678]` in our `FilterDictionary` the code above would pass to the `articles_controller#index` a `param[:filter_ids]` with `filter_ids` containing `[1234, 5678]`.
+Magic!

 ## Conclusion

-You're likely to have that `filter_ids` passed to `articles#index` through other filters in your app and this approach doesn't alter that functionality and decouples the route parsing from a controller before action.

-The controller action ignores where those `filter_ids` are coming from.

-I drove this feature by adding a route automated tests to ensure this functionality was sound.
+Ruby on Rails constraints can help you if you want to handle different controller actions on the same route segment.
+Parsing a URL and populating params is a really powerful hidden feature.